 Indications

-Vitigo is a (JAK) inhibitor indicated for
+Vitigo is a Janus kinase (JAK) inhibitor, which is indicated for atopic dermatitis and vitiligo.

-• The topical treatment of nonsegmental vitiligo in adult and pediatric patients 12 years of age and older.
+Vitiligo: Vitigo cream is used in the topical treatment of nonsegmental vitiligo in adult and pediatric patients 12 years of age and older.

 Pharmacology

-• Distribution: Protein bound of Ruxolitinib is approximately 97%.
+Distribution: Plasma protein binding is approximately 97%.

 Dosage & Administration